March 21, July 21, November 20

 To be attentive and consistent in the promotion and growth of silence in one’s life is to give our lives to silence.
 We do this because, as many have noted before us, silence is the language of God.
 Within stillness and silence divinity has its Being.
-Within stillness and silence we experience our being in this divinity.
-Silence embraces us into life; in it we become, bit by bit and ever more brightly, the silent glory of God.
+Within stillness and silence, we experience our being in this Being.
+Silence then, embraces us into life; in it we become, bit by bit and ever more brightly, the silent glory of God.

 In silence we encounter a rock-like inner stability that nothing and no-one else in life can provide.
-Silence is essential to our being and life.
+Silence is essential to our life.
 Without it we fray.
 Without it we harden.
 Without it we are unbalanced.
 Without it we cannot know the ways God moves in life.
-So when silence is uncovered at night Benedict is eager that we not miss the opportunity to experience it and to test where our internal life is in relation to it.
+So, when silence is uncovered at night Benedict is eager that we do not miss the opportunity to experience it and to test where our internal life is in relation to it.

 There are distractions of course.
 In this time of YouTube and tablet TV, sensory stimulation in the evening can still unsettle the mind.
 However, in the consistency of a communal routine the invitation to grow in resonance with the stillness and silence of the night is still there.
 All we need do is stop and notice it.